The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/faq.md

       **TEA**: 600

-      The best weapon for all of these ilvl synced fights is the ilvl 535 Save the Queen relic weapon "Blade's Euphoria" with specific stat allocation that maximizes how many secondary stats you can get for the fight:
+      The best weapon for all of these iLvl synced fights is the iLvl 535 Save the Queen relic weapon "Blade's Euphoria" with specific stat allocation that maximizes how many secondary stats you can get for the fight:

-      **UCoB**: 127 Crit, 127 Det, 123 DH, 90 SkS (4 points from DH moved to SkS to match with a 2.46 GCD tier)
+      **UCoB**: 127 Crit, 127 Det, 123 DH, 90 SkS (four points from DH moved to SkS to match with a 2.46 GCD tier)

-      **UWU**: 136 Crit, 136 Det, 132 DH, 63 SkS (4 points from DH moved to SkS to match with a 2.47 GCD tier)
+      **UWU**: 136 Crit, 136 Det, 132 DH, 63 SkS (four points from DH moved to SkS to match with a 2.47 GCD tier)

       **TEA**:  184 Crit, 184 Det, 99 DH, 0 SkS